Dominated Splittings for Flows with singularities

 \subsection{Hyperbolicity versus sectional-expansion}

 We present here some motivation for Theorem~\ref{mthm:domination}.
 We observe that, for a hyperbolic set, both splittings $(E^s\oplus E^X)\oplus E^u$ and $E^s\oplus (E^X\oplus E^u)$ are dominated.
-Moreover, it is easy to see that a hyperbolic set $\Lambda$ has no singularities accumulated by regular orbits, except if $\Lambda$ is composed of a finite number of hyperbolic singularities.
+Moreover, it is easy to see that a hyperbolic set $\Lambda$ has no singularities accumulated by regular orbits within $\Lambda$.
 Indeed, any singularity $\sigma$ accumulated by regular orbits on a hyperbolic set $\Lambda$ would be a discontinuity point for the hyperbolic splitting, due to the absence of the flow direction at $\sigma$.

 Our next result shows that we cannot have a hyperbolic splitting without the flow direction, unless we restrict ourselves to finitely many singularities, all of them isolated on the nonwandering set.